 Nasal Obstructions in Princeton and Monroe, NJ

 An obstruction inside the nose can hamper airflow and make breathing difficult.
 To discover the source of your obstruction, visit board-certified otolaryngologist Dr. Scott Kay, FACS, at his Central New Jersey area clinic.
-Our practice serves residents throughout the area including Princeton and Plainsboro.
+Our practice serves residents throughout the area including Princeton, Monroe and Plainsboro.

 What are Nasal Obstructions?

 Nasal obstructions can be anything that blocks or restricts the amount of air taken in by the nostrils.

 Nasal obstructions may result from conditions ranging from birth defects to tumors.
 Allergies and sinus-related conditions might also cause excessive swelling of nasal membranes, thereby leading to an obstruction.

 Nasal obstructions make breathing through the nostrils difficult and may also cause extreme discomfort.
 Removing the obstruction allows you to breathe easier while also eliminating discomfort.

 A few of the possible treatments include:

 - Medication to treat allergy symptoms

 - Nasal spray containing steroids to shrink swollen passages

 - The use of nasal splints to prevent side walls of the nose from collapsing